Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 Install Aqara FP300 Custom Quirk

-The Aqara FP300 is a great real-world example of why custom quirks matter.
-Out of the box, ZHA can only do so much if a device relies on vendor-specific behavior or exposes capabilities in a way that isn’t mapped yet.
+Out of the box, ZHA can only do so much if a device relies on vendor-specific behavior or exposes capabilities in a way that is not mapped yet.
 A dedicated quirk bridges that gap by teaching ZHA how to interpret the device correctly and by surfacing the right entities in Home Assistant.

-For the FP300, I created a quirk and submitted it upstream as a pull request to the official ZHA Device Handlers repository (zha-device-handlers / zha-quirks).
-The goal of that PR is to add official FP300 support so everyone gets a clean experience without manual steps.
-The PR is currently in review (open PR #4504) — and even once it’s merged, it can still take some time until the changes land in a released zha-quirks version and Home Assistant updates the dependency in a stable release.
-In other words: “merged” doesn’t always mean “available in your HA install today”.
+The PR is currently in review.
+And even once it is merged, it can still take time until the changes land in a released zha-quirks version and Home Assistant updates that dependency in a stable release.
+So “merged” does not always mean “available in your Home Assistant instance today”.

 How to use the FP300 quirk locally